marco-brandizi/test_repo/managing-feature-branch.md

 ## "Closing" a branch

+**Don't delete inactive branches**, archive them as described here.
+This keeps track of the fact they existed, is visible in the log tree and allows for reopening branches if it becomes necessary in future.

-After a while, you might want to "archive" the feature branch. git hasn't such a feature, but it can be emulated as follow. **You can use [this script](git-utils/archive-label.sh)** doing the same:
+After a while, you might want to "archive" the feature branch. git hasn't such a feature, but it can be emulated as follow. **You can use [this script](git-utils/archive-label.sh)** for doing the same:

 ```bash
 # Tag the to-be-archived branch, ie, a tag is attached to its last commit.